top of page

 About Therapy & A Little Bit About How I Practice

 One of the early steps is for me to help you figure out what you want out of treatment.
-In some cases it's very specific but more often there's a number of connected things and I can help you navigate to figure out what is holding you back.
-Treatment can be short-term or longer term, depending upon your needs.
-I work with people who need a faster solution focused approach to get through a specific thing as well as people who want to dive deeper into gaining insight into their lives to make more conscious choices.
+In some cases it's very specific but more often there's a number of interconnected things.
+Together we can figure out what is holding you back and how to move forward.
+Treatment can be short-term or long term, depending upon your needs.
+I work with people who need a solution focused approach to get through a specific thing as well as people who want to dive deeper into gaining insight into their lives to make more conscious choices.
 If you find a good therapist, even if it's short term treatment, you should feel like you could go back when you need to.
 Good therapy is dynamic and does not have a one size fits all approach.
 You can expect that there will be things that are difficult to talk about, things that are emotional and things that you may never have shared or expressed.
 That's part of therapy.
 Being vulnerable is difficult!
 Things from the past will likely come up.
 And at times, when I notice patterns or contradictions that could be hindering you from being happier, I will bring them up.
 But I also believe that therapy and healing, like most things, benefit from a sense of humor and creativity.

 In the case of couples the need for a good therapeutic alliance is no different.
 An experienced therapist with whom both your partner and you feel at ease with is fundamental, for positive change to take place.